zammad/zammad-admin-documentation/system/integrations/slack.rst

 .. danger:: **⚠️ Deprecation warning ⚠️**

    Zammad 7 will no longer support this dedicated Slack integration.
-It is recommended to switch to `pre-defined webhooks`_ instead.
+It is recommended to switch to
+   :doc:`pre-defined webhooks </manage/webhook/examples/slack-notifications>`
+   instead.
 Existing Slack integrations should be migrated manually before this feature is dropped.

-.. _pre-defined webhooks: /manage/webhook/examples/slack-notifications

 .. note::